On the Computational Complexity of Multi-Agent Pathfinding on Directed Graphs: Notation and Terminology

 The {\em strongly connected components} of a digraph $D=(V,A)$ are the maximal sub-digraphs $D_i=(V_i,A_i)$ that are strongly connected.
 The {\em condensation} of a digraph $D$ is the digraph consisting of its strongly connected components $D_i$: $C(D) = (\{D_i\}, \{(D_i,D_j)\mid (u,v) \in A, u \in V_i, v \in V_j, D_i \neq D_j\})$.
 Note that $C(D)$ is a DAG.

-A {\em multi-agent pathfinding (MAPF) instance} is given by a graph $G =(V,E)$, a set of {\em agents} $R$ with $|R| \leq |V|$ an injective {\em initial state function} $s: R \rightarrow E$, and an injective {\em goal state function} $t: R \rightarrow E$.
+A {\em multi-agent pathfinding (MAPF) instance} is given by a graph $G =(V,E)$, a set of {\em agents} $R$ with $|R| \leq |V|$, an {\em initial state} that is an injective function $s: R \rightarrow V$, and a {\em goal state} that is another injective function $t: R \rightarrow V$.
 The vertex $t(r)$ is called {\em destination} of agent $r$.
-Given a {\em state function} $s$, one possible {\em successor state} $s'$ is the function such that one agent $r$ {\em moves} from one vertex to an adjacent vertex: If $s[r] = u, \{u,v\} \in E$ and there is no $r' \in R$ such that $s[r'] = v$, then the successor state $s'$ is identical to $s$ except at the point $r$, where $s'[r] = v$.
+Given a {\em state} $s$, one possible {\em successor state} $s'$ is the function such that one agent $r$ {\em moves} from one vertex to an adjacent vertex: If $s(r) = u, \{u,v\} \in E$ and there is no $r' \in R$ such that $s(r') = v$, then the successor state $s'$ is identical to $s$ except at the point $r$, where $s'(r) = v$.
 The MAPF problem is then to decide whether there exists a sequence of moves that transforms $s$ into $t$.

+Often the MAPF problem is defined in terms of parallel movements \cite{ryan:jair-08,surynek:aaai-10}, where one step consists of parallel move and {\em wait} actions of all agents.
+However, as long as we are interested only in solution existence, there is no difference between the MAPF problems with parallel and sequential movements.
+If we allow for {\em simultaneous cyclic rotations} \cite{standley:korf:ijcai-11,yu:lavalle:aaai-13}, where one assumes that all agents in a fully occupied cycle can move simultaneously, things are a bit different.
+For the hardness proof latter on such movements are irrelevant, though.

 {\em Multi-agent pathfinding on directed graphs (diMAPF)} is similar to MAPF, except that we have a directed graph and the moves have to follow the direction of an arc, i.e., if there is an arc $(u,v) \in A$ but $(v,u) \not\in A$, then an agent can move from $u$ to $v$ but not vice versa.